Skip to main content

 Start creating

-Your client lists the seven Samsa tools.
-Ask it to generate an image, run a Magic Edit, or make a video — it submits the job and polls it to completion for you.
+Your client lists the fifteen Samsa tools.
+Ask it to generate an image, run a Magic Edit, transform or upscale an image, make a video, or create and update your trained models — it submits each job and polls the async ones to completion for you.

 Authentication